-The goal of Myofunctional Therapy is to correct and eliminate the symptoms of dysfunctional oral habits that may be influencing improper muscle patterns, which can affect the normal growth, development, and function of the face, jaw and temporomandibular joints.
+The goal of Orofacial Myology is to correct and eliminate the symptoms of dysfunctional oral habits that may be influencing improper muscle patterns, which can affect the normal growth, development, and function of the face, jaw and temporomandibular joints.

 These symptoms include mouth breathing, tongue thrusting, low tongue level, forward head posture, clenching (bruxism), poor chewing habits (unilateral chewing, smacking of food), ill sleeping patterns, thumb sucking and nail biting.
 The elimination of these habits can greatly reduce and improve issues affiliated with muscle-related TMD (temporomandibular joint dysfunctions), ADD/ADHD, allergies, and breathing-related sleep disorders.

-Through Myofunctional Therapy, positive habits are learned and reinforced.
-These habits include learning where the tongue should rest at all times, keeping the lips sealed at all times (eliminating mouth breathing), learning how to elevate and use the tongue properly for drinking, chewing, swallowing, and talking.
-Your tongue, lips, and facial muscles balance each other, and when one is out of place or not working correctly, it throws off the balance of everything else.
+Through Orofacial Myology, positive habits are learned and reinforced.
+These habits include learning where the tongue should rest at all times, keeping the lips sealed at all times (eliminating mouth breathing), learning how to elevate and use the tongue properly for drinking, chewing, swallowing, and speech.
+Your tongue, lips, and facial muscles balance each other and when one is out of place or not working correctly, it throws off the balance of everything else.